appsoftwareltd/dotnet-licence-key-generator/README.md

 - Ability to revoke licence keys if keys found to have been distributed without authorisation.
 - Compiled key verification code cannot be fully reproduced to allow the creation of a key generator (keygen) as full key data is not required for verification.
 - Light weight and fast code execution, tested up to 1,000,000 key generation and verification cycles in 10.2 seconds.

+## Compatibility

+.NET Licence Key Generator targets .NET Standard 1.0.
+This means that this library can be used with:

+- .NET Core 1.0 +
+- .NET Framework 4.5 +

+For full .NET Standard implementation support see: https://docs.microsoft.com/en-us/dotnet/standard/net-standard

+Note: The legacy .NET Framework 2.0 version is retained in this repository under `/legacy-netfx` but be aware that the API was changed in the port to .NET standard, will vary significantly from the samples included below and will not be maintained going forward.

 ## Implementation